idekerlab/cansrmapp/README.rst

     cd demo
     ./build.sh
     ./test-solve.sh
+    ./polish.sh

+`build.sh`
+creates the CanSRMaPP input matrices
+`test-solve.sh`
-`build.sh` creates the CanSRMaPP input matrices; `test-solve.sh` solves them.
-In the interest of low runtime and debugging, some parameters in `test-solve.sh` have been set such that they may not converge on optimal solutions; those in `full-solve.sh` are set to produce an optimal solution.
+Finds the maximum-posterior solution for the input matrices.In the interest of low runtime and debugging, some parameters in `test-solve.sh` have been set such that they may not converge on optimal solutions; those in `full-solve.sh` are set to produce an optimal solution.
+`polish.sh`
+        Puts the results in a more interpretable format; work will continue on improving presentation.
+                `feature_summary.csv` contains the Maximum a Posteriori (MAP) estimate of each input feature along with that feature's type (gene, signature, or genomic background), and its name.
+                `selected_events_boolean.csv` contains true/false values for a simple selection test on each alteration type (column) and each gene (row).

 **Note**
   Anecdotally, you can expect a single cycle of `cmsolver` to take